All About Drop D Tuning: Open D Tuning for Guitar

 What is the benefit?

-When we tune to Drop D, we have three bass strings that sound good together.
+When we tune our guitar to Drop D, we have three bass strings that sound good together.
 D, A, and D. This means that we can create deep resonate bass lines, while playing in the upper positions on the guitar.

 This makes the range of the guitar wider.
 And if desired, can provide a low “drone” over which melodies can play.